A topological model for the HOMFLY-PT polynomial: Introduction

 \end{rmk}

 \begin{rmk}[Model for Jones polynomial vs. HOMFLY-PT polynomial]

-Our first intersection model $\Theta_J(D)(q)$ leads to the Jones polynomial and the second remormalized model $\Theta_H(D)(a,z)$ gives the HOMFLY-PT polynomial.
-This, in turn, leads to the Alexander polynomial and normalized Jones polynomial.

-Comparing the two models for the case of the Jones polynomial we see that in one case we obtain the un-normalized version (where we do not cut the strand) and in the other we obtain the normalized version, where we cut the strand. \end{rmk}
+Our first topological model $\Theta_J(D)(q)$ leads to the Jones polynomial and the second model $\Theta_H(D)(a,z)$ gives the HOMFLY-PT polynomial.
+This, in turn, leads to the Alexander polynomial and normalized Jones polynomial through variable specializations.
+Comparing the two models for the case of the Jones polynomial, we see that in one case we obtain the un-normalized version (where we do not cut the strand) and in the other we obtain the normalized version, where we cut the strand. \end{rmk}